CSR / Environment

 Green Device Concepts

 Sharp operates a product environmental assessment system to ensure compliance with environmental laws and regulations as well as to promote environmentally conscious product design.
 This system allows Sharp to keep a database of the development know-how and design data that all Sharp design and development bases possess on environmentally conscious products and devices.
 The database is used to raise design standards and to promote in-house standardization of life cycle assessments (LCA).
 This way, the system is contributing to the creation of environmentally conscious Sharp products and devices.
 Since fiscal 2016, Sharp has been strengthening the function for checking products’ compliance with environmental laws and regulations.

 Product and Plant Audits

 Sharp regularly carries out a Green Product/Green Device Audit aimed mainly at ensuring compliance in product development.
 The company checks compliance with the environmental laws and regulations of each country and the reflection of environmentally friendly design in products, such as energy efficiency, resource savings, and recyclability.

-To support environmental sustainability management, Sharp has established a system for managing data on Sharp's environmental performance.
-With high levels of precision and speed, this system compiles data on the environmental burden caused by Sharp's business activities via energy consumption, waste generation, and water usage, for example.
+To support sustainable management, Sharp has established a system for efficiently collecting and managing data on Sharp’s environmental performance, including energy consumption, waste generation, water usage, and chemical substances handled in Sharp’s business activities.
 This system is in operation at Sharp bases in Japan and overseas.
-By collecting this data, Sharp is able to effectively grasp the current state of its environmental sustainability management, identify problems, and formulate measures.
+Collecting and analyzing such data helps Sharp grasp the current state of its sustainable management, identify problems, and formulate measures.